cesarecamurani/JanuS/README.md

 ```
 npm link
 ```
-4. From the command line in the playground folder:
+3. From the command line in the playground folder:
 ```
 npm link janus
 ```

 Now you can go in <b>playground/src</b> and add the code to be tested and in <b>playground/tests</b> to write your tests.

-Please note that you may need to repeat steps <b>3</b> and <b>4</b> in case you install other dependencies after them.
+Please note that you may need to repeat steps <b>2</b> and <b>3</b> in case you install other dependencies after them.